croffler/hugo-test/site/content/xap97/interoperability-overview.markdown

 <hr/>

 - [Overview](./interoperability.html){{%wbr%}}
-XAP introduces interoperability â€“ the possibility for organizations whose projects include a combination of Java, .NET and C++ platforms to communicate and access each other easily and efficiently
+XAP introduces interoperability - the possibility for organizations whose projects include a combination of Java, .NET and C++ platforms to communicate and access each other easily and efficiently

 - [.Net]({{%currentneturl%}}/interoperability.html){{%wbr%}}
 .Net interoperability.